-A Moldovan electronic music producer and singer-songwriter, Serge Bulat is known for his unique style that draws on such diverse genres as electronica, downtempo, neo-classical, trip-hop, ambient, and experimental music.
+A Moldovan electronic music artist and producer, Serge Bulat is known for his unique style that draws on such diverse genres as electronica, downtempo, neo-classical, trip-hop, ambient, and experimental music.

 Bulat became involved in music at a very early age, first playing the piano when he was just 7.
 His earliest inspirations included classical, folk, and electronica from the 90s.

 As he matured and honed his skills, he started to develop a sound that he could call his own.
 Upon graduating from music school, where he majored in piano, Serge relocated to Chisinau, the capital of Moldova, to pursue a career in radio.

 At the age of 21, Bulat was working at one of the top radio stations in Europe, Europa Plus, making the switch to Radio 21 (Virgin Romania), which was at the time a smaller but fast-growing station.
 He became known as the host of multiple shows, two of which (Nisha and Ome DeLuxe) aired for 3 years and solidified his position in the music scene.
 Serge was working in local clubs simultaneously, and after he released two mixtapes with support from the radio station, his profile was higher than ever.